-11. The Mindful Way Through Depression: Freeing Yourself From Chronic Unhappiness by Mark Williams
+11. The Mindful Way Through Depression by Mark Williams

 This is a useful book for anyone who has struggled with depression.
 It focuses on mindfulness as a simple but powerful tool to help people learn how to pay attention to their difficult experiences and emotions.
 Williams argues that people can break the cycle of depression by learning mindfulness.